Saksham02244/NodeJs-practicals/README.md

 ---

-## 🎯 Objectives
+ Objectives -

-- To understand the fundamentals of backend development
+- To understand the fundamentals of backend development.
-- To gain practical experience with Node.js
+- To gain practical experience with Node.js.
-- To build a strong foundation for full-stack development
+- To build a strong foundation for full-stack development.

 ---

-## 📂 Folder Structure
+ Folder Structure 📂

 Each file in this repository represents a separate practical demonstrating a specific concept in Node.js.

 ---

-## 🚀 How to Run
+  How to Run 🚀

 1. Install Node.js
 2. Clone this repository: